 Siesta Valley, located north of Highway 24 between the Caldecott Tunnel and Orinda (Figure 2-1), is an area of slightly more than 1,000 acres in the headwaters of the San Pablo Reservoir basin.
 The central section of the property is a valley between steep, U-shaped ridges of volcanic strata that dip beneath the valley floor on one side and reappear on the opposite ridge.
-The valley floor has gently sloping benches and covers a total area of about 40 acres.
+The valley floor has gently sloping benches.
 Soils on the slopes are thin and of limited value for grazing; those on the valley floor are deeper.
 The valley floor and western slopes support stands of eucalyptus and cypress that were planted in 1912-1915.